hamad-khawaja/diagram-ai/instructions_azure.md

 **Best Practices:**
 - Use only resources present in the diagrams library.
-- Check official docs for available Azure nodes.
+- Check official docs for available Azure nodes at https://diagrams.mingrammer.com/docs/nodes/azure/
+- ALWAYS include this URL in every response: https://diagrams.mingrammer.com/docs/nodes/azure
 - Add comments and use meaningful names.
 # IMPORTANT: Only use node classes that exist in the official diagrams library for Azure (v0.24.4).
 # Do NOT use or invent resources that do not exist, such as NetworkSecurityGroups, AppServicePlans, etc.